brianhill/brianhill.github.io/past_courses.md

 ### At Saint Mary's College of California

-*Formatting and links within the content below may be lacking.*
+* I no longer attempt to maintain content dating back to my time at the Saint Mary's Physics Department, so the formatting and links within the snapshotted content below may be quite lacking.*

 #### Physics